SirHeads/Testing-ideas/Thinkheads.AI_docs/02_technical_strategy_and_architecture/26_phoenix_hypervisor_unified_architecture_guide.md

 ### 4.2.
 VM Management

-Virtual Machines are used for development environments that require a full OS, such as interactive ML desktops with GPU passthrough.
-The `vm-manager.sh` script manages their lifecycle, using a Cloud-Init-based approach for configuration and customization, driven by `phoenix_vm_configs.json`.
+Virtual Machines are used for development environments that require a full OS.
+The `vm-manager.sh` script manages their lifecycle, driven by `phoenix_vm_configs.json`.

+The feature installation process now leverages a persistent NFS share for each VM.
+This provides a stable and reliable channel for script delivery and data persistence.
+The `phoenix_vm_configs.json` schema has been extended to support a `volumes` array, allowing for the declarative mounting of storage, including the dedicated NFS share for feature scripts.

+A new `base_setup` feature has been introduced to handle prerequisite installations (like `nfs-common`) and the mounting of this persistent storage inside the guest.
+This new architecture simplifies the `vm-manager.sh` script by removing all ISO creation and management logic.

 ### 4.3.
 Templating Strategy